harikareddy95/dog-vs-cat-logistic-regression-neural-network/classifier.md

 Image dataset is now ready.

 ### Algorithm
 The architecture of the simple neural network(one neuron) is shown below.

+Main steps for building a neural network are:
++ Defining model structure
++ Initializing model parameters
++ Learning the parameters (loop)
+    + Current loss (forward propagation)
+    + Current gradient (backward propagation)
+    + Update parameters (Gradient descent)
+ + Predict on test data
+ + Analyse and conclude

 Untill now image to vector pre-processing is done.
 The sigmoid function is used to get the output as 1 or 0(dog/cat).

 <img src="/general-architecture.png" width="650"/>